SASOGD Leadership

 Mark D. Taracuk (he/him/his) is a licensed psychologist and training director at Georgia Southern University’s Counseling Center in Statesboro, Georgia.
 He completed his doctoral degree in counseling psychology at Oklahoma State University, his master’s degree in counseling at Indiana University, and his bachelor’s degree in psychology at Ohio State.
 His clinical interests include college student development, autism spectrum disorders, sexual health and well-being, intimate partner violence, and gender and sexual diversity.
 Mark is an avid Indiana Hoosiers basketball fan, enjoys anything related to hammocks, and loves Labrador Retrievers.

-Shannon Peters (She/Her)
+Shannon Peters, PhD (She/Her)

 Secretary, Term: 2023-2025